 You mean that there is a tool (service) that can export a Web map into an AI document?
 If so it would be great to get the link to such tool.
+No there is not automatic tool/service to do this.
+We could do it the same way we have it now, but instead of export to PDF, we export to AI file format (*.AI).
+I thought that you wrote about some existing tool.

+There is obviously basic functionally with ArcGIS to export a map to an AI format, but there is not an existing tool per say.
+Currently we construct a web map on-the-fly with the selected feature services and then call the “ConvertWebMapToMapDocument” then export the doc as PDF, correct?
+So would do the same, export change the last step to not export a PDF, but a AI file.
+I’m not sure.
+Now we use “Export Web Map” tool for this purpose.
+But supports only following formats: PDF, PNG32, PNG8, JPG, GIF, EPS, SVG, SVGZ.
+The most native one for AI and PS is EPS.
+It support both vector and raster.
+I’ve read carefully the doc prepared by Sara.
+I have to say following.
+Such kind of export is available only for MXD documents but not for temporary Web Maps.
+Maybe we’ll find the way to feed Web map to this “tool” but it’ll help only to get file structure which we can get form PDF file using more sophisticated JSX script which we use now.
+If we decide to develop such JSX script then we can make even more sophisticated.
+Which maybe help to solve more problems than exporting directly to an AI file.
+Think about.

 Use case 4: Defining map extent.

 Tool tip during drawing the rectangle.
 Now we use the ArcGIS JS tool Draw to perform this operation.
 Unfortunately it has only one kind of events: draw-complete/draw-end.
 So if we want to display any info during draw process we have to develop our own tool.
+Okay let skip this part, I’ll update the UI mock up.

 Scale.
 The engine used in Adobe HTML5 extensions does not have any special restrictions for REST requests.
 So I think there is no problem.

 Use case 5: Photoshop+.
 The Photoshop has the same possibilities for developing HTML5 extensions as AI does (maybe even more, as it is considered as more widespread product).
+Cool.
+Photoshop is their most popular product, this is the reason I wanted us to do support a workflow inside of it.
 Even more, there is the possibility to use one extension in several products.
 But it has to use different JSX code for communicating with host application.
 The extension can define the type of the host application.
-So there will be no problem
+So there will be no problem Cool